scijava/scijava/docs/ops/doc/IntrospectingOps.md

 * An update in the version of the underlying implementation (such as a bump in the version of `scijava-ops-image`)
 * An update to the Op itself (such as the inclusion of an additional alias, or a change in the Op priority)

 SciJava Ops guarantees identical outputs from an Op execution given identical inputs **and** an identical `OpEnvironment`.
-Your results may differ slightly if you:
+Your results may differ if you:
 * Add new Ops into your `OpEnvironment`, if a new Op takes precedence over an existing Op
 * Change the version of an Op within the `OpEnvironment` by updating a component
 * Pass different inputs to the Op